google/zetasql/docs/query-syntax.md

 `(d)`                    | `(d)`

-When evaluating the results for a particular grouping set, expressions that are not in the grouping set are aggregated and produce a `NULL` placeholder.
+When evaluating the results for a particular grouping set, expressions that aren't in the grouping set are aggregated and produce a `NULL` placeholder.

 You can filter results for specific groupable items.
 To learn more, see the